awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 The flow then proceeds orchestrating Athena [Find workflows](#the-find-workflow) execution accordingly to Athena account limits for optimising concurrency and achieve best speed and reliability at minimum cost.

-When all the queries have been executed, the [Forget Workflow](#the-forget-workflow) starts.
+When all the queries have been executed, the [Forget Workflow](#the-forget-workflow) is executed.

 ![Architecture](images/stepfunctions_graph_main.png)